Google Named Our Category. Here's the Layer Underneath It.

 Two architectures, not one

-I keep reading takes that position Visualping as a "monitoring agent" somewhere underneath Google's information agents in a hierarchy.
+Some commentary frames page monitoring agents like Visualping as sitting underneath Google's information agents in a hierarchy.
 The right picture is two architectures next to each other, both serving the same job, both load-bearing.

 Discovery agents scan the open web for a topic.
 You hand them a question or a theme.
 They roam, synthesize, and surface what looks relevant.
-Google's information agents, ChatGPT Pulse, Exa, and Perplexity all sit in this layer.
-Their input is a topic.
-Their freshness budget is wide and shallow.
+Google's announced information agents and ChatGPT Pulse are clear examples of this discovery layer; search and research products such as Exa and Perplexity can play a similar role when they are used for topic-level discovery.

 Page monitors verify state on a specific URL.
 You hand them a page.
 They check it on a schedule, capture a visual or structural diff, classify the change, and route an alert.
 Visualping has sat in this layer since 2017.
 Their input is a URL.
 Their freshness budget is narrow and deep.